tmadorma1/multi-threaded-queue-service-class/README.md

  The multi_threaded_queue_service is a class that operates as a message processing service that provides the following functionalities:

- 1) Provides a service via a thread-safe function (write_queue) to allow a client/producer to write to its internal FIFO/queue.
+ 1) Provides a service via a thread-safe function (write_queue()) to allow a client/producer to write to its internal FIFO/queue.
 When the queue is full, it will disallow writing and wait for a signal indicating that it can resume because reader threads have popped messages off of the queue/FIFO.

- 2) Provides the functionality to create a configurable number of internal "consumer/service/reader threads, that are continually reused after they finish processing a message from the queue, thereby eliminating the expensive, "dynamically created as needed" threads.
+ 2) Provides the functionality to create a configurable number of internal "consumer/service/reader threads, that are continually reused after they finish processing a message from the queue, thereby eliminating the expensive of dynamically creating threads as needed.

  3) Provides conditional_variable functionality for signaling to and between all pending threads so they know when it is and is not appropriate to attempt their respective queue operations (reads and writes).

- 4) Provides an *extendable* read_queue thread function to process the message that is read from the queue as required by the application.
+ 4) Provides an *extendable* read_queue() thread function to process the message that is read from the queue as required by the application.

- The queue contains string elements in this implementation.
+ The queue contains string elements (as messages to process) in this implementation.
  It is expected that this will be modified as needed, based on application requirements.

- Several STL templates and classes are used to accomplish this, including:
+ Several STL templates and classes are used to accomplish the aforementioned functionalities, including:

  std::vector <std::thread> read_threads; // vector of the internal read threads